zverolen/vocab-srpski/README.md

 # VOCAB-SRPSKI

 This is a small project I started to enforce my learning process.
 The main idea is to self-check how good you can say something in Serbian.
 The phrases allow one to practice both their vocabulary and grammar.
+The demo of the 2d stage of the project is currenctly available at [Github Pages](https://zverolen.github.io).
+Stage 3 is currently in developement

+## Description of stage 2
-The tool for that are cards that originally show a phrase in Russian and provide a way to see it in Serbian and mark it as "correct" or "incorrect".
-In the UI those groups are called "I know" and "I am learning" to avoid negative emotions when the answer is wrong.
+The main tool for learning is cards that originally show a phrase in Russian and provide a way to see it in Serbian.
+Then the user can mark it as "correct" or "incorrect".
+In the UI those groups are called "I know (Знаю!)" and "I am learning(Учу!)" to avoid negative emotions when the answer is wrong.

-The project is in its early stage and more useful features are on their way.
-Currently all phrases are kept in the file system and added manualy.

-## Technical Information
+## Technical Information (stage 3)

-The project is using Vite.js.
-The tests are run by Cypress.
-The styles are written in vanilla CSS and heavily rely on the Modern CSS features and intrinsic design.
+- React
+- Redux for state management
+- Strapi for the backend
+- CSS Modules
+- Design tokens

 The UI is being designed in Figma using components.